21 Mukhi Rudraksha: Benefits, Price & Complete Guide (The Rarest Bead in Existence)

 -

-Red Flags -- When a "21 Mukhi" Is Almost Certainly Fake
+Red Flags: When a "21 Mukhi" Is Almost Certainly Fake

 - Price below Rs 1,00,000.
-A genuine 21 Mukhi Rudraksha cannot be legitimately sold at this price.
-The rarity floor prevents it.
-Any seller offering a "21 Mukhi" at Rs 10,000 or Rs 50,000 is selling a fake -- full stop.
+A genuine 21 Mukhi Rudraksha cannot honestly be sold at this price.
+The rarity floor rules it out.
+Any seller offering a "21 Mukhi" at Rs 10,000 or Rs 50,000 is selling a fake, full stop.

 For the comprehensive authentication guide applicable to all Mukhis, see our How to Identify Real Rudraksha article.

-Price Guide -- 21 Mukhi Rudraksha
+Price Guide: 21 Mukhi Rudraksha

 | Condition | Origin | Estimated Price Range | Notes |